htutwaiphyoe/react-query/level-up-with-react-query/README.md

 add infinite queries for comments in issue details using InfiniteScroll component there is different cache between useQuery and useInfiniteQuery, use prefetchInfiniteQuery for infinite query

+50. React query with GraphQL

+react query also works well with GraphQL, but can be duplicate cache due to query key. use Apollo client

+use graphql-request with react query